cloudle/ruui/readme.md

 * [Ionic 2][ionic-url], As a fan of Ionic - their **ecosystem** and **design** is a great reference for me when developing **this project**.
 * [React Native Drawer][react-native-drawer-url]
 * [React Native Vector Icons][react-native-vector-icon-url]
+* [React Native Tab View][react-native-tab-view-url], their great Animated Tab View component was clone and customized inside this package.

 # License